yakasov/HardPlus/README.md

 - Ender Pearl drop chance increased to 66% (from 50%)

 Ghasts
-- Two Ghasts can spawn per chunk (previously one)
+- Two Ghasts can spawn per chunk (from one)

 Husks
+- Can now rarely spawn outside of deserts
 - No longer require access to the sky to spawn

 Illusioners